-It’s great that you’ve started thinking about this, as consent is a key concern tackled by the GDPR.
+It’s great that you’re thinking about this, as consent is a key concern tackled by the GDPR.

 The GDPR toughens up penalties already existing under the DPA.
 These existing penalties include:

-With the onset of the GDPR in May, these penalties are set to get heavier.
+With the introduction of GDPR, these penalties got heavier.

-Businesses in breach will see a dramatic increase in fines with penalties reaching an upper limit of €20 million or four per cent of annual global turnover, whichever is higher.
+Businesses in breach are liable to a dramatic increase in fines, with penalties reaching an upper limit of €20 million or four per cent of annual global turnover, whichever is higher.

 The website and checklist above are great resource for small businesses looking to step in-line with the GDPR.

 From there, these more general websites can give a good overview.